Greg Sorbara: Political career

+Minister in Peterson ministry

 In the 1985 provincial election Sorbara ran as the Liberal in the riding of York North, a suburban riding north of Toronto.
-He defeated Progressive Conservative incumbent William Hodgson by 4,100 votes.
+He defeated Progressive Conservative (PC) incumbent William Hodgson by 4,100 votes.
 The Liberals under David Peterson were able to form a minority government after this election, and Sorbara was appointed Minister of Colleges and Universities and Minister of Skills Development on June 26, 1985.

 Sorbara was re-elected in the redistributed riding of York Centre in the 1987 provincial election.
 On September 29, 1987, he became Minister of Labour with responsibility for Women's Issues.
 Following a cabinet shuffle in August 1989, he became Minister of Consumer and Commercial Relations.

-In 1990 the Liberals were upset by the New Democratic Party in the election which followed, though Sorbara won in his riding.
+The Liberals were upset by the New Democratic Party in the election which followed, though Sorbara won in his riding.

-1992 leadership race
+1992 bid for Ontario Liberal leadership

 On November 14, 1991, Sorbara announced that he was joining the race to replace Peterson as leader of the party.
 He stated, "We have to stop this province's slide into a low-wage, no-growth economy," and spoke of infrastructure investment.

-During the convention which was held in Hamilton, Ontario on February 9, he finished third on the first ballot, and remained in this position until dropping from the race after the fourth ballot.
+At the convention held in Hamilton, Ontario on February 9, Sorbara finished third on the first ballot, and remained in this position until dropping from the race after the fourth ballot.
 Sorbara subsequently refused to support either Murray Elston or Lyn McLeod (the eventual winner) on the fifth and final ballot. and did not seek re-election in 1995.

+Sorbara was the first Italian-Canadian to have sought the party leadership of any one of the three major parties in Ontario politics.
+He later acknowledged in his memoir that at the time there were parts of Ontario where being of Italian heritage made him not an unviable candidate.
+In 2020, his protégée Steven Del Duca became the first Italian-Canadian to be elected party leader for one of the major parties in Ontario.

+Party presidency, return to elected office

 Sorbara supported Dalton McGuinty's successful bid for the provincial party leadership at the 1996 leadership convention.
-He did not run in the 1999 provincial election, but was elected Party President over Alvin Curling in November 1999.
-He later won a 2001 by-election in the redistributed Greater Toronto Area riding of Vaughan—King—Aurora, defeating Progressive Conservative candidate Joyce Frustaglio by almost 10,000 votes.
-Sorbara delivered a statement in May 2010, supporting the minority Muslim sect, Ahmadiyya, who were recently attacked in Lahore for practicing their faith.
+He did not run in the 1999 provincial election, but was elected Party President in November 1999 as McGuinty's preferred candidate over former cabinet colleague Alvin Curling.

+The Progressive Conservatives had swept every single seats in the seat-rich "905" area surrounding Toronto in the two preceding provincial elections.
+In 2001, Sorbara's successor as MPP for York North, PC cabinet minister Al Palladini, died unexpectedly.
+The subsequent byelection was viewed as a pivotal test of the Liberals' ability to crack the Conservative fortress in the subsequent election.
+Sorbara as party president personally contested and regained the seat, now named Vaughan—King—Aurora in the by-election, defeating Progressive Conservative candidate Joyce Frustaglio, a long time Vaughan city councillor, by almost 10,000 votes.
+The crack from the by-election correctly foretold the collapse of the fortress two years later.